 You are required by law to do a FINAL SUBMISSION FOR THE TAX YEAR (FSY), similar to EOY, before you start the RTI for the New Tax Year.

 We enable you to do this by submitting a Final Employer Payment Summary (Final EPS).

 Final EPS submissions should be submitted to HMRC by 19th April.
 HMRC will still accept a Final EPS after the 19th but you may incur late filing penalties.

 Click here for more details on submitting the Final Submission of the Tax Year to HMRC.

 FPS (Last FPS)

 Last FPS should be submitted to HMRC on or before your last pay date of the tax year which is 5th of April.You will not be allowed to submit the last FPS if the payment date you enter doesn't fall within the tax year.
 In case of any corrections, you need to report those using an EYU (Earlier Year Update).

-How and where to print P60 ( Click here to view Demo )
+How and where to print or email P60 ? ( Click here to view Demo )

 Go to Reports in the Tasking Zone, then further select Payslip, Payroll and PAYE - View Print.
-Then select P60 and the tax year and then the employees as appropriate for whom you would like to print P60.
-Further follow the on screen instructions to print the P60 forms onto the HMRC's pre-printed stationery.
+Then select P60 and the tax year and then the employees as appropriate for whom you would like to print or email P60.

 Thank you for your attention,